Saturday, December 20, 2008

 When Tara and I went to Boston last year, we went on one of those bus tours of the city.
 I remember the guide saying disrespectful things about the “original settlers” and called them “hateful Puritans”.
 Well, I’ve got news… not all of them were “hateful Puritans”.
 It doesn’t take much research to find that out.
 Want to know the religious affiliations of the Founding Fathers?
 Find some info here.

 We also visited the Granary Cemetery.
 This is where Paul Revere, three signers of the Declaration of Independence, Samuel Adams, John Hancock, and Robert Treat Paine are all buried… among other Revolutionary heroes and Boston Massacre victims.
 Anyway, while we were visiting that honored burial ground, there was a tour going through that we happened to find ourselves in the middle of.
 I was surprised to hear some of the things coming out of the tour guide’s mouth.
 He’s lucky that the dead didn’t rise up to choke the lies coming from his mouth.
 I’d hate to see what Paul Revere would have done to him.
 I couldn’t believe it… we stopped to challenge him and question him on some of his points… which he could not defend.
+When did American tour guides start spreading bias and untrue statements?
+These experiences still bother and concern me.
+I’m afraid that these things are becoming more and more common… and there’s not many who know any better… like kids… I guess that’s why I started buying US history books and filling myself with the true historical facts… before they try to re-write and take that away from us too.

 I’m hoping to visit Washington, D.C. in the spring with some friends.
 Last time I was there, I really wasn’t able to see everything I wanted to see.
 On this visit, I’m hoping to see the Library of Congress.
 The intent and beliefs of the founding fathers can be found inscribed all over this building.